Ducati 750 GT

 ē Degree wheel and wire pointer

-Rotate engine to just before top dead center - the
+Rotate engine to just before top dead center - the exact

-the cylinder head, unlock the locknut and thread the rod down until it touches
+head, unlock the locknut and thread the rod down until it touches

 the piston crown, relock the nut.

 The important part is to stop the piston going over TDC,

-then place your degree disc on the crankshaft and fix up
+then place your degree disc on the crankshaft and fix up a pointer

-where you think it should be, again accuracy is not all that important at this
+it should be, again accuracy is not all that important at this

 stage, next turn engine so that the piston is hard up against

 the rod of your TDC tool.